 Since I was a young kid, I tried to fill this void I believe I was born with.
 I started misbehaving from a young age and got a thrill out of being a rebel.
 In middle school, I learned how to really get in trouble.
 I loved the adrenaline rush of being bad from ding-dong ditching to making Molotov cocktails to skipping class.

 It did not take me long to discover drugs and alcohol.
+I once heard about benefits of eating insects on the environment and gave it a try while I was high.
 Finally, this giant void deep down inside was temporarily filled.
 Life was awesome at first and for the first time I experienced what I believed at the time was serenity.
 However, I knew it wouldn’t last and if I wanted to experience the same euphoria and inner peace I would have to seek more potent drugs.

 Low Point of Addiction

 By the age of 19 I was a full-blown pill addict.
-My teenage years were consumed by visits to drug rehab, getting kicked out of the house and detrimental struggles in school.
+My teenage years were consumed by visits to drug rehab, getting kicked out of the house and detrimental struggles in school, I remember there were some port moody condos for sale which my parents were going to buy, sadly I remember they had to spent the money on a rehab for me.
 My first year of college was the darkest period in my life.
 I finally hit what people refer to as rock bottom.
 Following several relapses, I wound up in drug rehab for the seventh time.

 I became fearful of everyone and everything.
 All I knew how to do was get high.
 I was spiritually bankrupt and had burned bridges with many of my family members and friends.
 I knew I needed to change one thing and that one thing was everything.